Chapter I. Purpose and Goals

 All elections at the AGM shall be binding and in writing if that is requested.
 In general elections shall be concluded by the raising of hands and a simple majority dictates the outcome.
-Candidacies for the board must be received at least five days before the AGM and they must be presented at Alda’s website and through e-mail to all members at least four days before the AGM.
+Candidacies for the board must be received at least five days before the AGM and they must be presented at Alda’s website at least four days before the AGM.

 Chapter IV.
 The Board

 Art 6 The board shall consist of 7 members, each a member of Alda.
 If requested at AGM by at least 20 members, two additional members are added to the board, each selected at random from Alda’s members, but if not requested, the random selection does not occur.
 Members can opt out of the randomization process beforehand.
 The newly elected board shall perform the randomization after the AGM.
 Randomization shall be used to even out any gender imbalance in the board if necessary.
 Board members are the spokespeople of the association and responsible for its operation.
 The board shall be elected in writing.
 The board members are elected from the members of Alda and the board divides tasks between the board members.
 If five or more board members resign between AGMs a general meeting shall be called where there is an election for the same number of board members as the number of board members that have resigned.
 The exception is that this is not necessary if there are 30 days or less until it’s possible to announce the next AGM.